 This course examines resistance in Nazi-occupied Europe and Nazi Germany in the period 1939 to 1945.
-Above all, the course investigates the impact of Nazi social, economic and racial policies on European society, and the diverse ways in which 'ordinary' Europeans responded to these politics.
+Above all, the course investigates the impact of Nazi social, economic and racial policies on European society, and the diverse ways in which 'ordinary' Europeans responded to these

-P: Either 15 points in HIST with a B grade or better, or 30 points in HIST or Ancient History (CLAS 111, CLAS 112) with a passing grade.
-Alternatively, a B average in 60 points.
+P: Any 15 points at 100 level in HIST or CLAS 120, or any 60 points at 100 level from the Schedule V of the BA.

 R: HIST 369, HIST 239 before 2011, HIST 381

-HIST 283 Ethnicity and History
+HIST 283 Ethnicity, Racism and History

-This course provides a critical introduction to the historical and anthropological study of ethnicity, race and migration, with a particular emphasis on New Zealand.
+This course provides a critical introduction to the historical study of ethnicity, racism, genocide and migration